mikros-dev/protoc-gen-mikros-extensions/README.md

 ## Features

-The plugin can add the following features for generated source code:
+The plugin adds the following features for generated source code:

-* New entities for domain, inbound and outbound.
+* New entities for domain, inbound and outbound messages.
 * Validation for wire input messages.
 * HTTP server routes for HTTP services.
 * Unit test helpers API for creating entities.